chenjunboBUPT/Seattle-Airbnb-Data-Analysis/README.md

 airbnb.ipynb  - include all the code used to solve the problem

+Blog Post.md  - a blog post summary the result of the project

 # Summary

 Through my analysis, i found that summer is the busiest season.
 If you want to travel in a more leisure way, you'd better not go to Seattle in summer.